Switching from Universal Analytics to Google Analytics 4 (GA4)

 I am now using GA360.
 What should I take into account?

-One thing is certain: GA4 is the future of web analytics for Google and the support for GA3 will eventually be discontinued.
+One thing is certain: GA4 is the future in web analytics for Google and support for GA3 will soon be discontinued.

 ga4